easytarget2000/PhonePadChallenge/README.md

   0
   ```

-The solution is an Xcode Playground file written in Swift.
+The solution is an Xcode Playground file written in Swift; see PhonePadChallenge.playground/Contents.swift or open PhonePadChallenge.playground in Xcode.